Cambodia's Hun Sen in Myanmar to meet military leaders

 “What I would like to bring to the talks is nothing besides the five points, consensus points that were agreed upon by all ASEAN member states,” he said late Wednesday.

-The proposal calls for a halt to the violence that has followed the military takeover, talks with the opposition on a peaceful resolution and permission for a special ASEAN envoy to meet and mediate with all parties in the conflict.

-ASEAN leaders including Min Aung Hlaing agreed on those points last April.
+Last April, ASEAN leaders mutually agreed with Min Aung Hlaing on a five-point roadmap toward a peaceful settlement, which included an end to violence and the start of political dialogue between all stake-holders.
 The Myanmar leader was barred in October from attending ASEAN meetings after the then-ASEAN special envoy was prevented from meeting with Suu Kyi and other political detainees.

 The army’s takeover prevented Suu Kyi’s National League for Democracy party from beginning a second term in office.
 It won a landslide victory in national elections in November 2020 and independent election observers did not find any major irregularities.

-Min Aung Hlaing’s move undid 10 years of progress toward democracy after the army loosened its grip on power after decades of repressive military rule.
+Min Aung Hlaing’s move undid 10 years of progress toward democracy as the army loosened its grip on power after decades of repressive military rule.

 The Myanmar military has a history of bloodshed, including a brutal campaign against the Rohingya Muslim minority.
 Its seizure of power provoked nationwide nonviolent demonstrations, which security forces have quashed with deadly force.
 The military has recently engaged in violent suppression of all dissent, disappearances, torture and extra-judicial killings.
 It has also launched air strikes and ground offensives against ethnic armed rebel groups.